-The auditor, Knill James, has indicated its willingness to continue in office.
-The Designated Trustees will propose a motion re-appointing the auditor at a meeting of the Trustees.
+The auditors, Knill James, have indicated their willingness to continue in office.
+The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-The Trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on $2\pi/n/1$ and signed on its behalf by:
+The Trustees' report, incorporating a strategic report, was approved by order of the board of Trustees, as the company directors, on 16 December 2019 and signed on its behalf by: